 7. Chocolate Treats

 Who doesn’t love chocolate?
-And now that studies show that chocolate can be healthy, let’s dig in!
-Right?!
+And haven’t we all heard that chocolate can be healthy?!
 Of course it’s not that simple.
 It’s important to note that these studies refer to 1.5 ounces of dark chocolate (70%+ of cocoa).
 That’s about one square of typical dark chocolate bar – not the whole bar!
 In other words, as in all things, moderation is key.

 One way to extend that chocolate ration is to use it in combination with other snacks, like chocolate covered fruit, chocolate covered pretzels, chocolate chip oat cookies, or these chocolate haystacks made with slivered almonds, fibre bud cereal and dried cranberries.